KomaEc/sat/README.md

 # A Simple CDCL SAT Solver

 ## Simplesat
 Simplesat is a __conflict driven clause learning__ SAT solver written in Rust.
 It features the two watched literals optimization scheme.
-It is documented and _property-based tested_.
+It is documented and property-based tested.

 ## TODO